Nothing is worse than lugging around a heavy backpack for weeks on end. Or a suitcase. The horror.

 Backpacks and Carry-on Suitcases

 First, make sure the bag will fit the carry-on limits and size restrictions for the airline.
-If you are going for a suitcase, I recommend finding the lightest one possible – just in case the airline decides to weight your bag.
+If you are going for a suitcase, I recommend finding the lightest one possible.

 But if you are over 7kg and want to make sure you don’t get busted, check-in online.
 I’ve used this trick many a time to bypass the counter staff and get my 10kg backpack onto the plane without anyone batting an eyelash.